fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/common/common_columns.md

 {% docs major_minor_version %}

-The concatenation of major and minor version.
+The concatenation of major and minor version, easily joined to `dim_gitlab_releases`.
 For example, for 13.6.2, `major_minor_version` is 13.6.
-See details [here](https://docs.gitlab.com/ee/policy/maintenance.html)
+See details [here](https://docs.gitlab.com/ee/policy/maintenance.html).

 {% enddocs %}